New Parliament building to herald rise of developed India, will inspire world: PM Modi | Politics

 Prime Minister Narendra Modi on Sunday described the inauguration of the new Parliament building as an ''immortalised'' moment in the country's development journey, asserting it will mark the dawn of a self-reliant and developed India which will also inspire the progress of other nations.

-In a speech delivered from the grand and cavernous Lok Sabha hall decorated in peacock motif, Modi said the new Parliament reflected the aspirations and resolve of the ''new India'' to set and work towards achieving new targets.
+In a speech delivered from the grand and cavernous Lok Sabha hall decorated in peacock motif, Modi said the new Parliament reflected the aspirations and resolve of the ''new India'' to set and work towards achieving greater heights.

 ''Every decision taken here will lay the foundation of India's glorious future... the way to empower the poor, Dalits, backwards, tribals, divyangs and other marginalised sections goes through here,'' he said, adding ''each brick and wall of this Parliament building should be dedicated to the welfare of the poor''.

+However, Murmu, in her speech read out at the event, expressed deep satisfaction at the inauguration by Modi who, she said, symbolises Parliament's trust.

-Lauding the building for its reflection of India's diversity and traditional riches in its architecture, he said the new India is shedding the ''slave mentality'' which had crept into the country after hundreds of years of bondage.
+Lauding the building for its reflection of India's diversity and traditional riches in its architecture, Prime Minister Modi said the new India is shedding the ''slave mentality'' which had crept into the country after hundreds of years of bondage.

 He equated the 25-year period - from now till the centenary of India's independence in 2047 - to the similar time gap between Mahatma Gandhi's non-cooperation movement which had ended in 1922 and the country's freedom.